ZhaohuiXue/A-SPN-release/README.txt

 %    main.py .......
 A main script executing experiments upon IP, PU, and HU data sets.
 %    data.py .......
 A script implementing various data manipulation functions.
 %    function.py .......
 A script implementing the training function, the test function, and etc.
-%    model.py .......
+%    model.pyd .......
 A script implementing the SPN and A-SPN models.
-%    secondpooling.py .......
-A script implementing the Second Order Pooling Operator, namely, SOP.
-%    spatialattention.py .......
-A script implementing the Attention-based SOP, namely, A-SOP.
 %
 %    /Dataset ...............
 The folder including the IP, PU, and HU data sets, where "DS" represents spatially disjoint.
 %    /temp_vars ...............
 The folder storing temporary results of PCA preprocessing.